PhilReedData/PhilReedData.github.io/dhll201705/jstorta.md

-﻿---
-title: JSTOR Text Analyzer | Digital Humanities Library Lab - Exploring digital collections, 24 May 2017
----

-# Digital Humanities Library Lab: Exploring digital collections, 24 May 2017
+﻿# Digital Humanities Library Lab: Exploring digital collections, 24 May 2017

 ## Activity: Finding references in a text with JSTOR Text Analyzer
 A new tool to search for referenced article and books is [JSTOR Text Analyzer](https://labs.jstor.org/analyze/){:target="_blank"}.
 We will use it to search for items that are available in JSTOR.